u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Eventually, months or years later, our revised, typeset manuscript would be beautifully displayed for others.
 Hopefully with the word `nature` somewhere in the header.
 And a list of authors, where the first and last got the bulk of the credit and the rest were just there, doing who knows what.

 Does it really have to be this way?

-What if, instead, we worked in public?
-Published hypotheses, experiments, and findings (positive and negative) every week, and got feedback from others, in and outside of our lab?

 ### The Experiment is our Building Block